ibm-messaging/mq-smf-csv/README.md

 See mqsmfcsv.doc for more information on using or building this code, and thoughts on possible enhancements to the code or this repository.

+Recent enhancements to the package have gone beyond the primary SMF formatters for the MQ 115 and 116 records.
+The program can now also format MQ AMS (180) and z/OS Connect EE (123) records.
+But the name of the program is not changing to reflect that broader scope.

 Pull requests
 =============